3 Ways to Elevate Your Instagram Feed

 May 3, 2017

-Instagram now has over 400 million daily active users, making it the fastest growing social media platform of the moment.
+Instagram now has over 1 billion monthly active users, making it the fastest growing social media platform of the moment.

 Given that swelling volume of activity, the marketing opportunities on Instagram abound, so your brand needs to put its best foot forward.
 Making the most of your brand’s presence on the platform all starts with elevating your feed through such best practices as visual consistency, user-generated content and on-point messaging.
 Here are three tips to keep in mind: